Black Friday and Cyber Monday deals are looming on the horizon.

 Digital security is a key concern for those running a small business these days (read my article on digital security to learn why).
 If you don’t use a VPN (virtual private network) and antivirus software yet, you should brush up and hunt for deals in this department.

-Last year, NordVPN dropped the price of all its long-term plans by 75% (there’s still an ongoing sale this very moment) so you should check their website when November comes.
+Over the past two years, NordVPN has dropped the price of all its long-term plans by up 75% (there’s still an ongoing sale this very moment) so you should check their website.
 You can expect similar offers from other popular VPN providers like ExpressVPN or Tunnelbear.